vmijael/webpack.js.org/src/content/guides/tree-shaking.md

 - Use ES2015 module syntax (i.e. `import` and `export`).
 - Include a minifier that supports dead code removal (e.g. the `UglifyJSPlugin`).

+As a high-level explanation; you can imagine your app as a tree.
+The code you actually use are the green and alive leafs of your tree.
+The dead-code are the brown and dead leafs of your tree consumed by the autumn.
+In order to get rid of the dead leafs, you have to shake your tree, so that all the dead leafs fall.
+Tha's why it's called  _tree shaking_

 If you are interested in more ways to optimize your output, please jump to the next guide for details on building for [production](/guides/production).